• Skip to primary navigation

 Live chat software can replace a live agent in answering user queries.
 Basic live chat software can provide canned responses based on standard user queries.
 Advanced live chat software that is powered by Artificial Intelligence, Machine Learning, Text Analytics, etc. can deliver a personalized in-app experience.

-In fact, they can be designed to provide dynamic responses that the user will feel like they are talking to an actual human agent.
+In fact, they can be designed to provide dynamic responses so that the user will feel like they are talking to an actual human agent.

 Push notifications

 Push notification is a message strip that pops up on the mobile screen.
 It can appear when the user’s device is locked, on the app drawer, or on the app interface.
-The benefit of push notifications is that they can be seen even if the user is not using the app, or even their device is locked.
+The benefit of push notifications is that they can be seen even if the user is not using the app or even if their device is locked.
 However, the only catch is that users must have turned on push notifications in the app settings to view them.

 Here is how Uber uses it.
 The taxi-hailing app sends push notifications of special pricing, fare drops, or possible surge pricing that encourage the user to make a booking.